 How to Use Digital Testing Kits

 Digital testing kits are pretty simple to use.
 Using liquids to test, it minimizes user error because it reads the results for you.
-These tests are able to read free chlorine and total chlorine, CYA, alkalinity, pH, calcium hardness, and bromine.
+These tests are able to read free chlorine and total chlorine, CYA, alkalinity, pH, calcium hardness, and bromine (Not sure what that is?
+Read our guide on chlorine vs. bromine).

 Each digital test kit is a little different, but you’ll want to gather a sample as explained above and follow the instructions for your unit.